NIEM/NIEM.github.io/reference/tools/movement/quick-user-guide/index.md

 Here, a user can review the terms that have been added to their subset, remove any (or all) terms not needed, and click on the specific term's name to visit their Details page.
 As a user, you can export the JSON Schema format associated with the selected terms by clicking the 'Download JSON Schema' button at any time.

 Currently, the content in a user's 'My Subset Builder' is storied locally in the browser.
-Remember, we're in beta and looking for your feedback directly on [GitHub](https://github.com/NIEM/Movement/issues) or though [NIEM.gov](https://www.niem.gov/contact-us)!
+Remember, we're in beta and looking for your feedback directly on [GitHub](https://github.com/NIEM/Movement/issues) or though [niemopen.org]({{ site.data.links.contact }})!

 ## Header & Footer